CSpanias/cspanias.github.io/_posts/2023-12-09-DVWA - File Inclusion.md

     Serving HTTP on 0.0.0.0 port 8888 (http://0.0.0.0:8888/) ...
     ```

-3. Visit your server via the browser and copy the link directing to the shell script:
+3. Visit the webserver via the browser and copy the link directing to the shell script:

     ![](webserver_browser.png)